-It is recognized that in case of a severe vehicle failure or a severe ALKS failure the ALKS may employ different strategies with regard to deactivation.
-These different strategies shall be declared by the manufacturer and their efficiency shall be assessed by the Technical Service with regard to ensuring a safe transition of control from the system to the human driver.
+In case of a severe vehicle failure or a severe ALKS failure the ALKS may employ different strategies with regard to deactivation.

+These different strategies shall be declared by the manufacturer and their effectiveness shall be assessed by the Technical Service with regard to ensuring a safe transition of control from the system to the human driver.